Rhyanz46/go-map-validator/README.md

     - on unique values error : ⌛ not ready
     - on max data message : ⌛ not ready
     - on enum value not match : ⌛ not ready
+    - on `RequiredWithout` error : ⌛ not ready

 ## On Progress